orszaghlev/sokoban/README.md

 Controls:

-* UP, DOWN, LEFT, RIGHT to move the character
+* LEFT MOUSE CLICK to move the character

 &nbsp;